Karyn Pugliese: Aboriginal Peoples Television Network (APTN)

-In 2000 Pugliese heard from a professor that the APTN was about to launch a weekly news magazine show called InVision.
-It was later rebranded into the nightly APTN National News.
+In 2000, Pugliese became the APTN's first Parliamentary Correspondent.
+She credits the APTN's daycare policy and flexible hours for her ability to re-enter journalism and build a career.
 From 2000 to 2006 Pugliese was a member of the Press Gallery and APTN's Parliamentary Reporter.
 She also travelled to many Indigenous communities, mostly in Ontario, Quebec and Nunavut.
 During her time at APTN Pugliese won 3 Native American Journalism Awards and was nominated for a Canadian Association of Broadcasters Gold Ribbon Award.
 Pugliese left APTN in 2006.

 360 Vision, Vision TV

 In 2006, Pugliese joined Vision TV's investigative and current affairs show 360 Vision then led by Sadia Zaman and John Scully.
 That year the series was a nominee for Best News and Information Series at the 2006 Gemini Awards.
 Pugliese left after one season.

 Assembly of First Nations

 Pugliese joined the Assembly of First Nations as a communications officer in 2007.
 In this role she also worked with the World Health Organization, and the United Nations.
 A year later she was promoted to Communications Director.
 She left the AFN in 2010.